ish591/Traffic-Density-Estimation/analysis/README.md

 ### Contents

 - results/ : The results obtained on running the program are saved in the results directory.
-- model_result/ : This directory demonstrates the model results used to analyse the runtime of the code.
+- model_result/ : This directory demonstrates the model results used to analyse the runtime/utility of the code.

 ### Plotting